mprevot/ReviewNdepend/README.md

 * The technical-debt is the estimated man-time that would take to fix the issue.
 * The annual-interest is the estimated man-time consumed per year if the issue is left unfixed.
 This provides an estimate of the business impact of the issue.

-In my case, the real time I needed to solve the issues was much smaller than the debt thant was presented.
+In my case, the actual real time I needed to solve the issues was much smaller than the debt that was presented.
 Though we can adjust how those are computed I wish there were some semi-automatic way (ie., with simple machine learning or regression) to adjust the computed debt to the code crafter behind.

 ## Conclusion